Current Residents

 Apply

 Open call for applications: ISCP collaborates with grant-giving organizations such as artist foundations and uses donor-supported funds to offer fully-funded residency opportunities.
 Over the course of the year, ISCP holds various open calls that are announced on this section of the website.
-The finalist is selected by a jury organized by ISCP.
-We urge you to apply to an open call if you feel that you meet the specific parameters described.
-Please scroll below to see our current open calls.
+The finalist is selected by a jury organized by ISCP that is composed of curators and arts professionals.
+ISCP urges you to apply to an open call if you feel that you meet the specific parameters described.
+Please scroll below to see ISCP’s current open calls.

 Direct application (no deadline to apply): ISCP offers a direct application method for applicants who would like to secure sponsorship on their own.
-Sponsors are outside organizations or individuals who provide funds to cover the cost of the program fee, including the private studio, and they might also provide a stipend for travel, accommodations, and living expenses.
+Direct applicants’ sponsors are outside organizations or individuals who provide funds to cover the cost of the program fee, including the private studio, and they might also provide a stipend for travel, accommodations, and living expenses.
 Residencies cannot be self-funded or crowdfunded.

 To apply directly to ISCP, please complete and email the below downloadable application form along with your supporting materials to application@iscp-nyc.org, and please read the following information carefully.

-In addition to this application form, please include the following supporting materials in your email: Curriculum vitae (5 pages max); Work samples (include 10 images or video links with a caption: title, date, medium, and dimensions/duration for each work, and a description of each work); 2 to 3 scanned copies of reviews, if applicable (10 pages max.); 2 to 3 scanned copies of catalogs, if applicable (pages that feature your work only); 1 reference letter (send to ISCP directly with applicant’s name in subject line to application@iscp-nyc.org); 1 second reference contact information (different referee than referee from reference letter, only need to include name, title, institution, email, telephone and address).
+In addition to this application form, please include the following supporting materials in your email: Curriculum vitae (five pages max); work samples (include ten images or video links with a caption: title, date, medium, and dimensions/duration for each work, and a brief description of each work); two to three scanned copies of reviews, if applicable (ten pages max.); two to three scanned copies of catalogs, if applicable (pages that feature your work only); one reference letter (send to ISCP directly with applicant’s name in subject line to application@iscp-nyc.org); one second reference contact information (different referee than referee from reference letter, only need to include name, title, institution, email, telephone and address).
 Supporting materials should be sent as a single PDF.

 When applying, please also review the following: